hachibu/exploring-javascript-tagged-template-strings/src/markdown/slides.md

 <div class="chapter">
   <h3>III</h3>
-  What Else Can We Do <br>with Template Tags?
+  What Else Can We Do with Template Tags?
 </div>

 #